 To assign an impairment rating, the examining doctor has to inform on the patient's general functional ability and limitations.
 This broad review should include, but is not limited to, the following:

 If the claim is substantial, it's entirely possible that the insurance company will decline to settle without having the claimant undergo its own medical exam.

 If you or a family member was involved in a car accident in Miami, Florida, was seriously injured and was assigned an impairment rating, our experienced car accident attorney can help you protect your legal rights while pursuing the compensation you deserve.
-When you receive a low ball offer, instead of thinking this is all you will get and accepting, contact the Miami personal injury attorney at The Law Offices of Sean M. Cleary at 305.416.9805.
+When you receive a low ball offer, instead of thinking this is all you will get and accepting, contact the Miami personal injury attorney at The Law Offices of Sean M. Cleary.